Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 For example, Portugal’s Golden Visa program requires a minimum donation of €250,000.

-Elsewhere, if your skillset aligns with a country’s specific needs, skilled migration program might offer a viable pathway – Canada and Australia are well-known for their points-based skilled migration systems.
+Elsewhere, if your skillset aligns with a country’s specific needs, a skilled migration program might offer a viable pathway – Canada and Australia are well-known for their points-based skilled migration systems.

 For those dreaming of sun-drenched retirement, Spain and Panama offer accessible residency options, requiring proof of reliable income or savings.